tomastephenson/Udacity-Assignment-2-Matching-Game/README.md

 ## How To Play
 ![Image of the Memory Game board](https://raw.githubusercontent.com/tomastephenson/Udacity-Assignment-2-Matching-Game/master/img/board.png)

-Turn over 2 cards at a time and try and find the 8 matching pairs.
-To get the highest possible star rating, try to find all 8 matches in just 10 moves!
+Click on any two cards with your mouse pointer, and they will turn over.
+If they aren't a match, they will shake and turn red.
+If they are a match, they'll pulsate and turn green.
+Try and find all 8 matching pairs as quickly as you can!

 If you want to start again, you can at any point, by clicking the reset button on the top-right of the board.

+## Star Rating
+Each set of two cards that you click count as one move.
+The ratings are calculated as follows:

+* 3 stars - Find all 8 matches in just 10 moves or less (VERY difficult!)
+* 2 stars - Find all 8 matches in 20 moves or less
+* 1 star - Find all 8 matches in 30 moves or less